Police Officer

 Everywhere is different.
 Some departments have a defined pay advancement plan (sometimes called a step plan), while others do not.
 My agency does not have such a plan, and we negotiate with the city for annual raises.
 How promotions are handles also varies.
 Often, there are minimum standards set for a position, such as X number of years with the department, certain training classes completed, etc. College degrees may be required for some/all advancement positions.
 Many police officers stay in uniform patrol for their entire career.
 Patrol is the backbone of an agency, and accounts for the majority of the officers.
 Only a few can move out of patrol into other positions.
 For many officers, patrol is what they like, and where they want to be.
 I prefer patrol over most specialty positions for a variety of reasons, not the least of which is the ability to respond to incidents and help people in crisis.
 By the time a detective shows up to a scene, I've already done a lot to shape the course of the investigation.

-Asked by jonah over 11 years ago
+Asked by Marques over 12 years ago